MrCartree/hw2-css-bootstrap/README.md

 Background image was found [here](https://www.pexels.com/)

+The social media icons that I used were found on a free site called [iconmonstr](https://iconmonstr.com/)

 Stock images were taken from Lorem Picsum and is linked [here](https://picsum.photos/)

 This is deployed [here](https://mrcartree.github.io/my-portfoio/)